 This bill amends and reenacts several provisions of Louisiana's Revised Statutes regarding clemency, specifically focusing on the processes for pardons and commutations.
 Key changes include the requirement for the governor to notify specific individuals, such as the attorney general and the district attorney, at least thirty days before commuting a sentence or granting a pardon.
 Additionally, the bill stipulates that the governor must approve or reject favorable recommendations for commutation or pardon before leaving office.
-The Board of Pardons is also required to provide written notice of hearings for applications at least ninety days in advance, and the bill introduces new provisions for scheduling hearings based on the order of applications received.
+The Board of Pardons is also required to provide written notice of hearings for applications at least ninety days in advance, and the bill introduces new provisions for the scheduling of hearings and notification procedures.

 HB723 Engrossed: 15:572(A), 15:4(B)(1), 15:5(B)